survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 ## Minifying the Code

-Ideally minification will convert our code into a smaller format without losing any meaning.
+Ideally, minification will convert our code into a smaller format without losing any meaning.
 Usually this means some amount of rewriting code through predefined transformations.
-Good examples of this are renaming variables or even removing entire blocks of code based on the fact that they are unreachable like a `if (false)` statement.
+Good examples of this include renaming variables or even removing entire blocks of code based on the fact that they are unreachable like an `if (false)` statement.

 Sometimes minification can break code as it can rewrite pieces of code you inadvertently depend upon.
 Angular 1 was an example of this as it relied on a specific function parameter naming and rewriting the parameters could break code unless you took precautions against it.

 The easiest way to enable minification in webpack is to call `webpack -p`. `-p` is a shortcut for `--optimize-minimize`, you can think it as `-p` for "production".
-Alternatively, we can use a plugin directly as this provides us more control.
+Alternately, we can use a plugin directly as this provides us more control.

 ### Setting Up Minification